Comfortably Numb (film)

 Comfortably Numb is a 1995 American independent drama film co-written and directed by Gavin O'Connor.

+It is also named after Pink Floyd’s 1979 song Comfortably Numb.

 Plot

 William pursues his aspiration of being a prosecutor and also finds happiness with his new love Meadow, but their partying lifestyle develops into a heroin addiction that destroys their lives.